PrairieLearn/PrairieLearn/docs/workspaces/index.md

 </pl-submission-panel>
 ```

-### Creating dynamic files
+### Creating files in the workspace directory

-As mentioned above, workspace questions can optionally include a `workspace/` subdirectory within the regular [PrairieLearn question directory structure](../question.md#directory-structure).
-If this `workspace/` subdirectory exists, its contents will be copied into the home directory of the student's workspace container.
+Workspace questions can optionally include a `workspace/` subdirectory within the regular [PrairieLearn question directory structure](../question.md#directory-structure).
+If this `workspace/` subdirectory exists, its contents will be copied into the home directory of the student's workspace container, as configured in the `home` setting in `info.json`.

 Questions using workspaces can also be randomized, i.e., include files that contain random and dynamic content.
 This is done using [the `server.py` file in the question directory](../question.md#question-serverpy).
 In addition to other random parameters that can be created for the question page itself, the `_files` parameter can also be set, containing an array of files to be created.
 Each element of the array must include a `name` property, containing the file name (which can include a path with directories), and a `contents` property, containing the contents of the file.
 For example: